EldosHD/manga-update/README.md

 # manga-update
 A cli tool to check for new manga chapters written in rust

+## TODO:

+- Track progress of Manga
+- Add new website (like azura)
+- Add syntax check for configfile

 ## Config file

 Here is an example of a config file `~/.manga_update.json`.